Salem Brewery Ass'n.

 Newspaper ad, 17 Oct.
 1903

-Construction was started on a new brewhouse in 1910, followed by a
+1910, construction was started in Salem on a new brewhouse, followed by a

 lagering (cellar) building, modern cooker, kettle and tanks.
 They also